Tuplanolla/adom-tas/README.md

 	0x08049700  wtimeout

-Only `time` and `localtime` are interesting since `notimeout` and
+Only `time` and `localtime` are interesting since they're absolute timers and reside in the standard library.
- `wtimeout`
-  are relative timers.
-Breakpoints can be used to count how many times they're called again.
+Breakpoints help count how many times they're called again.

 	(gdb) b localtime
 	(gdb) b time